Avanade/NTangle/tools/NTangle.Template/README.md

 Otherwise, the **key** artefact that is maintained is [`ntangle.yaml`](./content/AppName.CodeGen/ntangle.yaml) that contains the CDC-related table configuration used to drive the code-generation.
 The contents are provided as an example only, and generally would be removed and replaced with the _actual_ configuration.

-To execute the code-generation use: `dotnet run` or execute the `AppName.CodeGen.exe` directly.
+To execute the code-generation use `dotnet run` or execute the `AppName.CodeGen.exe` directly.

 <br/>

 ### AppName.Database

 A Microsoft SQL Server data-tier application ([DAC](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications)) will have been generated.
-This will be empty, except for [`Post.Deploy.sql`](./content/AppName.Database/Post.Deploy.sql), which executes `:r .\Generated\CdcEnable.sql` which will be created once code-generation has been executed (where configured to do so, which is the default).
+This project will be empty except for [`Post.Deploy.sql`](./content/AppName.Database/Post.Deploy.sql), this executes `:r .\Generated\CdcEnable.sql` which will be created once code-generation has been executed (where configured to do so, which is the default).

 _Tip:_ If after genneration, any of the generated files are not automatically added to the Visual Studio Project structure, the _Show All Files_ in the _Solution Explorer_ can be used to view, and then added en masse by selecting and using the _Include In Project_ function.

-_Tip:_ An error `SQL70001: This statement is not recognized in this context.` may appear for file `Generated\CdcEnable.sql`.
-This error is because the _Build Action_ within _Properties_ for the file defaults to _Build_, change this value to _None_.
+_Tip:_ An error `SQL70001: This statement is not recognized in this context` may appear for file `Generated\CdcEnable.sql`.
+This error is because the _Build Action_ within the _Properties_ for the file defaults to _Build_, change this value to _None_.
 See this [article](https://arcanecode.com/2013/03/28/ssdt-error-sql70001-this-statement-is-not-recognized-in-this-context/) for more information.

 Once ready, the Microsoft SQL Server data-tier application should be used to [_deploy_](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/deploy-a-data-tier-application) the latest changes.